drakofm/progress-block/README.md

 [Try it!](https://drakofm.github.io/progress-block/)
+\n
 Here is Progress reusable block component that includes
-    1. title,
+    \n1. title,
-    2. circle progress bar,
+    \n2. circle progress bar,
-    3. state togglers for
+    \n3. state togglers for
-        1) progress value in percent,
+        \n1) progress value in percent,
-        2) animation play,
+        \n2) animation play,
-        3) progress bar hiding.
+        \n3) progress bar hiding.\n

-Component has a number of initialization parametrs, as well as an API with methods handling all foresaid states.
+\nComponent has a number of initialization parametrs, as well as an API with methods handling all foresaid states.